-The Idaho Fish Consumption Advisory Program (IFCAP) informs Idahoans about possible contamination of lakes and streams that may affect fish and the humans who eat the fish.
+The Idaho Fish Consumption Advisory Project (IFCAP) informs Idahoans about possible contamination of lakes and streams that may affect fish and the humans who eat the fish.

 A fish advisory means that you should be aware of the amount of certain types of fish you should eat.
 A fish advisory doesn't mean that you should stop fishing in a favorite lake or stream.
 Idaho fish are an excellent source of good nutrition.
 We encourage you to keep fishing and continue enjoying healthy meals.